 At CardPool –

-CardPool offers roughly the same amounts that PlasticJungle does, and their service is impeccable.
+CardPool offers up to 92% of your gift card’s value in cash, and their service is impeccable.
 However, they do not offer instant PayPal payments on any cards, which makes them a slightly less attractive option for those looking for a very quick sale.
 Yet, the high values they offer make them the first place you’d want to check when selling your gift card.

 How to Turn Gift Cards Into Cash